Time to talk about the top 5 greatest managers that have played a big part in Cristiano Ronaldo’s brilliant career.

 “I was the coach when Sporting played United,” said Santos 13 years later.

 “I played Cristiano Ronaldo and later wished I hadn’t.
 A week after [Ricardo] Quaresma left to join Barcelona, then two days later Cristiano Ronaldo was on his way to Manchester.”

 But the duo were reunited in 2014 when the Portuguese FA appointed Santos as Paulo Bento’s replacement.

-Ronaldo has since enjoyed his most prolific spell in a Portugal jersey, and won the European championship and Nations League in the last three years.
+Ronaldo has since enjoyed his most prolific spell in a Portugal jersey, and won the European championship and Nations League in the last five years.

 When you put Zizou and CR7 together only two things are possible – silverware and loads of goals.

 The duo reached heights that were previously unimaginable by leading Real Madrid to three successive Champions League titles.
 Six other trophies followed, which included one La Liga crown and two FIFA Club World Cups, during a two-and-a-half-year stint.

 “Zidane made me feel special,” Ronaldo told DAZN.